danielzaiser91/best_posts/README.md

  - Design Rework
  - Bughunting
  - I can't get enough - Feature (add a "more of this" button, which loads the next "page" (pagination api call by id+limit))
- - show loader when data is being replaced / lazy loaded
  - cinema Mode (Fullscreen which never needs to be left)
  - autoplay next post (chaining videos, bzw. images after timeout)
  - move heavy logic into a webworker? (not currently necessary, because workload is still low, because of highly efficient code)